 Grated carrots cooked in milk and sugar and garnished with a generous helping of nuts are a staple winter dessert in most Indian households.
 However, as our waist lines are growing bigger and exercising hours are getting shorter, we can’t help but scout for healthy options to these desserts.

-I have tried making sugar free carrot halwa with regular date [wet dates] paste too.
-But it changes the colour to a very unappetising shade and the flavour does not blend well with the carrots.
-After a few trials, this recipe passed the test of taste with flying colours.
+I have tried making sugar-free carrot halwa with regular date [wet dates] paste too.
+But it changes the color to a rather unappetizing shade and the flavour does not blend well with the carrots.
+After a few trials, this sugar-free carrot halwa recipe passed the test of taste with flying colours.
 What’s more!
 It’s vegan (made without milk or ghee).

-Dry dates 1 cup [khareek].
-You can add more if you like
+- Dry dates or khareek – 1 cup [You can add more if you like]

 - Soak the dry dates or khareek in water for 6 – 7 hours or over night.
 Then deseed them and chop finely in a chopper.
 You can also coarsely blend in a blender.
 Don’t make it into a paste.
 Do not discard the water used for soaking these dates.

 - Grate the carrots or chop them too in the chopper.